KMKfw/kmk_firmware/docs/en/macros.md

     )
 ```

-### Example 2
+### Example 2a

 Here's a programmatic version of the earlier countdown-to-paste example, using a
 generator.
-Any return value that is not `None` is interpreted as a delay instruction in
+Any integer return value is interpreted as a delay instruction in milliseconds.
-milliseconds.

 ```python
 def countdown(count, delay_ms):